 Making a Place Feel Like Home

 That child is only one of the approximately 300 children Tim might help feed in a day.
 Between overseeing food preparation for children served at A Child’s Place at Unity House (in multiple locations), children residing in shelter, and children who visit Unity House’s Front Door for a free, weekday lunch with their parents, there are a lot of mouths to feed.
 Of course, there are adults who eat Unity House food too.
 There are about 150 who visit our food pantry each month, where Tim is also responsible for procuring food to meet the needs of our consumers.
 If you count the food pantry, Tim orders about 4,000 lbs of food each week.
 It all gets distributed where its needed.

-Tim has worked at Unity House for 16 years and can be described as a big fan of the services provided to the community.
+Tim has worked at Unity House for 19 years and can be described as a big fan of the services provided to the community.
 Together with his small staff, Tim feeds breakfast, lunch, and snacks at A Child’s Place.
 It’s a responsibility he takes very seriously after seeing the positive impact a sit-down meal can have.
-Tim has seen first hand the positive changes in children who benefit from the childcare, services, and the preschool on offer at A Child’s Place.
+Tim has seen the positive changes in children who benefit from the childcare, services, and the preschool on offer at A Child’s Place.
 The transition to the structure of a classroom is not always easy for children, and might be especially challenging for those who are living with a developmental delay or other challenges.
 Tim has been amazed by the expertise and patience of the teachers, especially when it comes to mealtimes, which is a chance to model manners and teach new foods.
 As Tim recently recounted, “It’s awesome to see the changes as kids start to feel more secure and learn new things.
 I’ve seen children who come in pretty unsettled, but over time they appreciate the routine and structure that is around mealtime.
 I love seeing them having a good time and enjoying what we prepare to eat.”

-To learn more about Unity House food programs, including how you can volunteer in our kitchen, dining room, or food pantry, contact us at (518) 274-2607, x4133.
+To learn more about Unity House food programs, including how you can volunteer, contact us at (518) 274-2607, x4133.